By Dhara Lemos

 Women looked for a space in which they could freely express themselves without judgment about what mattered and affected their lives—spaces where the male gaze did not dim their own light and concerns.

 What could be termed women’s issues varied from domestic abuse and rape to “boys’ club” protection of institutionalized misogyny on all levels of society: the workforce, the church, the police, academia, and the military, just to name a few.
-I watched The General’s Daughter with a mixture of appalled horror and recognition.
-The atrocities that took place in Guantanamo further revealed the extent of the rampant yet not-uncommon abuse that take place when the boys’ club mentality goes unchecked.
+I watched The General’s Daughter (American movie based on a novel by Nelson DeMille) with a mixture of appalled horror and recognition.
+The atrocities that took place in Guantanamo further revealed the extent of the rampant yet not-uncommon abuse that takes place when the boys’ club mentality goes unchecked.

 This column, like the women’s groups that harbor and serve as safe spaces to share their concerns, issues, and stories, will be a sharing platform.
 I will interview and open a space for women who inspire others through activism—women who have had a harrowing experience and have come out of it, if not unscathed at least the stronger for it, and women who wish to have an open conversation about something that matters to them, large or small.
 I am certain that it matters to others as well.

 As women, we all have our stories and our shared burdens.
 I wish to relieve some of this burden by doing something that often comes naturally to us: sharing our experiences.
 From woman to woman.
-I welcome you to join me in our journey.
+I welcome you to join me in our journey and celebrate the women in our life!